 The sizes can vary.
-Small ones can fit around your lens.
-Large ones may need their own weighted stand.
+Small ones can fit around your lens, while large ones may need their own weighted stand.

 You’ll most often see ring lights be used in studio settings.
-The smaller ones can easily be used outdoors and on location!
+But you can easily use the smaller ones outdoors and on location as well!

 Why Use a Ring Light?

 The most common use for ring lights is in portrait photography.
-The most appealing benefit to using a ring light is that it instantly helps to eliminate harsh shadows.
+The most appealing benefit to using a led ring light is that it helps to eliminate harsh shadows.

-For portraits, being able to provide even lighting that falls softly on the face is crucial.
+For portraits, being able to provide soft, even lighting on the face is crucial.
 The circle of light provided by a ring light does just that by widening the source of light.
-Suddenly there’s light hitting the face from slightly below, directly in front, and slightly above.
+It provides a light hitting the face from slightly below, directly in front, and slightly above.

-Another fun effect of using a ring light is the circular reflection in your subject’s eyes.
-This is typically the tell-tale sign of a ring light in use.
-It also provides a fun sparkle of light in your subject’s eyes.
+Another fun effect of using a led ring is the circular reflection in your subject’s eyes.
+This the typical tell-tale sign of a ring light in use.
+It also provides a sparkle of light in your subject’s eyes.

 You’ll have a light that wraps your lens.
-This means you no longer have to worry about creating any distracting shadows as you inch your way closer to the subject!
+This means you no longer have to worry about creating any distracting shadows as you get closer to the subject!

-With their even and soft light, ring lights are also a fun option for food photography.
-This will depend on your setup.
-But a ring flash is most beneficial for food photography when it’s used off-camera lighting your subject from a side.
+With their even and soft light, ring lights are also a great option for food photography.
+When it’s used off-camera, it is perfect for lighting your subject from the side.
 This means you’ll want to have one on a stand or handheld.

-Things to Look for in a Ring Light
+What Should You Look for in a Ring Light?

 Let’s look at factors to consider when comparing models.
-There are so many options on the market that it really will come down to your genre of photography, your budget.
-And how much you plan to use the ring light.
+There are so many options on the market that it will all come down to your genre of photography and your budget.

 The main factors to consider are:

-- Accessories needed (stand, mount for camera, etc)
+- Accessories needed (stand, mount for the camera, etc);

 The main guiding factor will most likely be your budget.
 If you’re testing out ring lights or don’t plan on using them much, consider getting a model at a lower price point.